 Income-contingent repayment plans are to be restored and new evidence-based plans are to be added to ease loan payment.
 Financial and other types of incentives are added to institutions to improve student completion.

-How does the PROSPER Act negatively impact the LGBTQ community
+How does the act impact the LGBTQ community?

 The PROSPER Act is a bill to authorize and overhaul key elements of Higher Education.
 Some of the groups that openly oppose this act include Bipartisan Officials, Educational Leaders, Veteran Officials, and even the Pentagon.